 They are needed to engage with your customers, share content, and drive traffic.
 Social media requires constant attention to make it worthwhile, though.

 A free tool that will greatly help you automate social media marketing is Hootsuite.
 While there is a premium version, the free one is more than enough to begin.

 You can attach up to 3 accounts to schedule posts, collect analytics and create reports.
 It will save time by automating content while giving you valuable insight into your progress.

-IFTTT is another you’d be missing out on if you didn’t use.
+IFTTT is another you’d be missing out on if you didn’t use it.

-You can connect practically an apps imaginable to do whatever you like.
+You can connect practically any apps imaginable to do whatever you like.
 Want to automatically post your Tweets to your Facebook page?
 Done.
-How about instantly sharing your latest posts to Linkedin?
+How about instantly sharing your latest posts on Linkedin?
 No problem.